 About Us

-Süssmund Kaffee was founded in 2014 by Nikolaus Hartmann after he realized that his vision of roasting coffee gently, according to its location and processing, was gaining traction.
-He decided to give up his career as an architect and devote himself entirely to coffee.
+Süssmund Kaffee was founded in 2014 by Nikolaus Hartmann after he realized that his vision of gently roasting coffee according to its origin and processing resonated with people.
+He decided to completely abandon his career as an architect and dedicate himself entirely to coffee.
 Originally from the financial sector, Norbert Rieberer has been part of Süssmund since 2018.
-The two are united by their passion for exceptional coffee and their shared understanding of ethical business practices and sustainable production.
+Their shared passion for special coffee, and a common understanding of ethical business practices and sustainable production connect the two.

 What does specialty coffee mean?

-Central to specialty coffee are the trade in outstanding coffee quality, fair payment to coffee farmers, and a transparent production and supply chain.
+Central elements of specialty coffee are the trade of outstanding coffee qualities, fair payment for coffee farmers, and a transparent production and supply chain.
 These cornerstones form the basis of our corporate philosophy and thus our business model.

-Specialty coffee can only be called specialty coffee when the interplay of ideal microclimates, specific soil composition, and the utmost care in production result in outstanding flavors.
-According to the Specialty Coffee Association (SCA), specialty coffee must score more than 80 points on a 100-point scale.
+Coffee can only be called specialty coffee when the interplay of ideal microclimates with special soil conditions and the greatest care in production lead to outstanding flavors.
+According to the Specialty Coffee Association (SCA), specialty coffee must achieve more than 80 points on a 100-point scale.

 What sets us apart?

-We gently roast our coffee in a handcrafted drum roaster from Greece.
-This produces more complex aromas and fewer stomach-churning acids than a fast, industrial roasting process at high temperatures.
+We gently roast our coffee in a handmade drum roaster from Greece.
+This creates more complex aromas and less stomach-irritating acids than in fast, industrial roasting processes at high temperatures.

-To ensure that the coffee's origin and varietal aromas are not lost, we develop a unique roasting profile for each coffee.
-With 800 possible aromas, coffee has more flavors than wine.
-We want to bring these aromas to life and raise consumers' awareness of coffee's diverse flavors.
+To ensure that the origin-specific and varietal aromas of the coffee are not lost, we develop a unique roasting profile for each coffee.
+Coffee has over 800 possible aromas, more than wine.
+We want to make these tangible and make consumers aware of the diversity of coffee flavors.

-In this podcast from Feine Bohne with Nikolaus, you'll learn more about the history of Süssmund, coffee cultivation, travel to the origins, and coffee competitions like the Brewers Cup.
+In this podcast by Feine Bohne with Nikolaus, you can learn more about Süssmund's origins, coffee cultivation, trips to the origin, and coffee competitions such as the Brewers Cup.

 2014 Austrian Brewers Cup Champion (Nikolaus Hartmann)